renatolec/todolist/README.md

 ## How to Run

-1. Clone this repository to your computer.
+1. Ensure you have the Java JDK installed on your machine.
+2. Clone this repository: `git clone https://github.com/renatolec/todolist.git`
-2. Navigate to the directory where the repository was cloned.
+3. Navigate to the project directory: `cd todolist/src`
+4. Compile the source code: `javac Todolist.java`
-3. Run the JAR file: `java -jar todo-list.jar`
+5. Run the program: `java Todolist`

 ## Conclusion